githwxi/ATS-Xanadu/srcgen2/README.md

 somewhere in the summer of 2018, I was able to implement in ATS2 a running compiler from ATS3 to JS by the end of 2020.
-Unfortunately, I was still not able to obtain a running compiler from ATS3 to C after spending the following year (2021), and I became quite anxious.
+Unfortunately, I was still not able to obtain a running compiler from ATS3 to C after spending the following year (2021), and I became quite anxious about the prospect of ATS3 going forward.

-Around May of 2022, I decided to go forward with my plan of bootstrapping ATS3: I should instead use the compiler from ATS3 to JS to do it.
+Around May of 2022, I decided to go forward with a modified plan of bootstrapping ATS3: I should instead use the compiler from ATS3 to JS to do it.
 While this compiler compiles quite slowly, I felt that it should be adequate for the task of bootstrapping ATS3.
+Yes, it was barely adequate.
 After a long struggle of nearly three years in length, I finally succeeded in bootstrapping ATS3 on the 29th of March of 2025.
 This was a big exciting moment for me, which is comparable to the moment when I succeeded in bootstrapping ATS1 (ATS-Anairiats) in May of 2008, almost 17 years ago.

+Unlike previous implementations of ATS, which were all of extreme experimental nature, I could finally afford some luxury to actually think, sometimes, in depth about the structure of ATS3-Xanadu/srcgen2.

 ## The structure of ATS3-Xanadu/srcgen2